 Working with evolutionary models#

 In this tutorial, we will work with data from an evolutionary model.
-We will extract an isochrone and cooling curve by interpolating the data at a fixed age and mass, respectively.
+We will extract an isochrone and cooling track by interpolating the data at a fixed age and mass, respectively.
 We will also compute synthetic photometry for a given age and mass by using the associated grid with model spectra.

 Getting started#